fquinner/fquinner.github.io/_posts/2016-06-07-wearing-two-hats-with-openmama.md

 ### But SR Labs pay your salary right?

+Full time employees are fairly common in Open Source projects.
+If you look at Clang/LLVM you'll find people like Chris Lattner who work openly in the community but are also on the payroll of Apple, yet they work shoulder to shoulder with people from Google and even Microsoft.

 The reality of my OpenMAMA involvement is actually very straightforward.
 When SR Labs allocates me time to work on OpenMAMA, I work on OpenMAMA tasks which SR Labs have agreed to sponsor efforts around including day to day maintenance.
 When I am at home and off the SR Labs clock, you may find me working